 Many animal rights activists say that wearing real leather is just as unethical and cruel to animals.
 Some also claim it is merely a flimsy justification to say genuine leathers are by-products.
 The borderline is the choice each consumer makes.

-Some vegan leather materials reduce the negative environmental impacts associated with animal leather production.
+Some vegan leather materials reduce the negative environmental impacts associated with animal hides used for leather production.
 Also, all vegan leather materials are free from animal cruelty.

 Evaluating the sustainability value of vegan leather involves considering many factors.
 Factors like what it is made from, the production process, environmental impact, and life cycle.

 We’ve examined the fact that vegan leather can either be plant-based or plastic-based.
 Plastic-based leathers have poor sustainability values considering their health and environmental effects.
 Furthermore, plastic leather can be toxic to both human health and the earth.

 While sometimes its production may have lesser environmental impacts, its life cycle has significant negative impacts.
 Pleathers, as people call them, or synthetic plastic leather, release dioxins and toxic fumes during production.
 If you dispose of them improperly after usage, knock-on environmental problems ensure like other plastics because they do not biodegrade.
 Similarly, pleathers are also not very suitable materials for recycling.

 Very few vegan leathers are as strong as real leathers.
 On the other hand, plant-based vegan leather materials have a good sustainability level.
 However, they come at a very high price.
 All the same, with growing demand for a reduction in animal-based products, we’ll no doubt see the industry continue to develop plant-based vegan leathers closing the gap to leather-like durability.

 One of vegan leather’s big advantages to the environment is regardless of the required inputs harvesting plants for production will always prove more sustainable.
 The production takes a lot of agricultural input, and as a result, strong vegan leather remains expensive.
 A sustainability report in 2018 by Kering supports this claim.
 The report stated that the impact of vegan leather production could be up to a third lower than real leather.